 The X-Bolt features the X-Lock mounting system as well to ensure that your optics are always going to be securely fitted onto your rifle.

 2. Ruger 10/22

-The Ruger 10/22 is another excellent small game or varmint hunting choice.
-Great for either beginners and seasoned sportsmen, this rifle has a 10-round capacity, shoots .22 LR, and has a barrel length of 18 ½ inches, weighing less than 5 pounds.
+The Ruger American 10/22 is another excellent small game or varmint hunting choice.
+Great for both beginners and seasoned sportsmen, this rifle has a 10-round capacity, shoots .22 LR, and has a barrel length of 18 ½ inches, weighing less than 5 pounds.

 3. Remington M700 Magpul